 The main focus of the EAL support programme is on helping the child to develop the language of the curriculum.
 The language is taught using the content of the mainstream curriculum.
 Through this approach, children are learning English and learning through English at the same time.

-All teachers are trained in working with EAL children and while the EAL child is gaining control of English, the child will be supported in understanding the curriculum of the classroom non-verbally whilst hearing the language.
-In this way, the child is able to access some of the curriculum but is also learning the language of the curriculum.
+All teachers are trained in working with EAL children.
+While the EAL child is gaining control of English, our teachers will support them to understand the curriculum non-verbally, whilst they are also hearing the curriculum being taught in the classroom.
+This enables them to access some of the curriculum, whilst also learning the language of the curriculum.

 Parents are encouraged to stay in regular contact with both their child’s class teacher in primary and their Form Tutor in secondary as well as the EAL specialist as their child settles into our school.
 This is especially important in the first few months.